RayAndrade/TheRayCode/Csharp/Structural/Adapter/Example3/README.md

 [up](../README.md)

-Certainly!
 Design patterns are crucial in software development for solving common problems in a structured and reusable way.
 The Adapter pattern is a structural design pattern that allows objects with incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces.

 ### Example of Adapter Pattern in C#